Building on Abundance in Indigenous Communities

 Level of Commitment:

 We expect that you will spend 6-8 hours per week on this course.
 Your commitment includes attending all weekly two-hour live online sessions; these sessions will not be recorded.
-You will be assigned 1-2 readings or videos with reflection questions to complete before each session.
+You will be assigned 1-2 readings/videos/podcasts with reflection questions to complete before each session.
 At the end of each of the five sessions, we will give a realistic “practice” exercise to understand better how each principle or tool can work in your context.

 Integrating your new tools and principles will be a gradual and cumulative process.
 The final assignment will be to create a community engagement action plan.
-We will also produce a resource collection of your Indigenous community development stories for broader use in future programs.
+We will also produce a resource collection of your Indigenous community development stories for broader educational use in future programs.

 Who Should Apply?